 A bit further out of town is Sunshine Campground nestled in an Aspen forest.
 Sunshine is cheaper and more basic than the Town Park Campground and has composting toilets only.
 It is first-come, first-served.

-For affordable vacation rentals, this charming studio with a private balcony, this remodeled studio, and this cute studio are all great choices and are right downtown.
+For affordable vacation rentals, this delightful rustic home, this private riverside retreat with hot tub, and this cute studio are all great choices and are right downtown.

 And of course, there are many Telluride hotels to choose from too, the New Sheridan Hotel is a historic beauty right downtown, as is The Hotel Telluride.
-If you want to stay in Mountain Village, Inn at Lost Creek and Lumiere with Inspirato are both great choices.
+If you want to stay in Mountain Village, Lumiere with Inspirato is a great choice.

 Have you been to Telluride?
-Would you be interested in any of these things to do in Telluride in summer and fall?
+Would you be interested in these things to do in Telluride in summer and fall?

 If you liked this – check out some of my other Colorado posts: